hjd1964/OnStep/addons/St4Serial/SmartHandController/README.md

 with an OnStep controller over the ST4 guiding port.
 Most of the setup and control functions are available.

-This is almost entirely based on Charles Lemaire's excellent TeenAstro work.
+This is almost entirely based on [Charles Lemaire](https://pixelstelescopes.wordpress.com/)'s excellent [TeenAstro fork](https://groups.io/g/TeenAstro/wiki/home).

 # Features
 The SHC can: